-The City and the Confidential Unit agree to continue to work together to assist any employees who have an alcohol, alcohol related, drug, or substance abuse problem.
-It is mutually acknowledged that continued cooperative efforts will give employees a much better opportunity to recover from this very serious health problem.
+The City agrees to continue to work together to assist any employees who have an alcohol, alcohol related, drug or substance abuse problem.
+It is mutually acknowledged that continued cooperative efforts would give employees a much better opportunity to recover from this very serious health problem.

-Since certain City employees are required to drive City vehicles, to think clearly and act responsibly as well as use various types of equipment, and it is known that drinking alcoholic beverages or taking certain drugs may slow a person's reflexes and ability to think clearly.
-The probability of having an accident is increased after drinking alcohol or taking certain drugs.
+Since certain City employees are required to drive City vehicles, to think clearly and act responsibly as well as use various types of equipment, and it is known that drinking alcoholic beverages or taking certain drugs may slow a person's reflexes and ability to think clearly, the probability of having an accident is increased after drinking alcohol or taking certain drugs.
 The City recognizes that this situation could place the employee as well as co-workers and the public at risk of injury.

-9.1 Alcoholic Beverages or Other Drugs
+8.1 Alcoholic Beverages or Other Drugs